sophiajt/sophiajt.github.io/content/2024-03-25-worst-part-of-being-trans.md

 tags = [ "transgender" ]
 +++

 I'm sitting here, reading a book, thinking about the road ahead for me as a trans woman.
-It feels like I can already tell what's likely the worst part of being trans.
+It feels like I can already tell what's likely the worst part of being trans, at least so far.

 You might think it's the bullying.
 I definitely experienced some of that.